Meet the Wills, Trusts & Estates Team with Caitlin Edwards

 How does Sintons differ from other firms you have worked in?

-Every person in the firm genuinely wants to see you succeed and progress and will help you in any way they can, which creates a very supportive working environment.
+Every person in the firm genuinely wants to see you succeed and progress and will help you in any way they can.
+Everybody is genuinely so friendly which creates an excellent working environment.

 What are your interests outside of work?